Ga naar inhoud

 Through this structure it is expected that you can either reference the specific section when you want to accomplish one of these.

-This example shows how to create a minimal “Header” component that only manages its layout and styling.
+This example shows how to create a minimal “Header” control that has layout and minimal styling.

 Minimal implementation: